What are the aims of therapy sessions?

 I will always try to speak to you about this first, unless there are safeguarding issues that prevent this.

-Please see my Privacy Statement for more details.
+Please see my Privacy Statement for information regarding GDPR.

 What if I miss a session or need to cancel?